Departments

 Geography

 Geographical phenomena and processes such as globalisation, population growth and migration, as well as conflicts over resources and climate change, influence our lives in many different ways.
-Geography lessons help pupils to better understand these complex challenges.
+Geography lessons help students to better understand these complex challenges.
 They learn to recognise the interactions between society, the economy and the environment at local, regional, national and global levels and develop greater awareness of how our actions impact the world.

 German